Egg and chips: Associations

-Egg and chips became popular in Britain during World War I due to a shortage of meat.
+Egg and chips became popular in Britain during the First World War due to a shortage of meat.
 It was a favourite food of Tommies behind the lines on the Western Front in northern France and Belgium, eaten at establishments "estaminet", which also sold cheap wine and beer.

-Egg and chips is associated with a working-class diet.
+Egg and chips is associated with a working class diet.
 In an article on moving from the working class to the middle class, a British journalist recounted that "There are things I grew up with that I still love—pub life, darts, egg and chips".
 Jack Charlton, after playing in the World Cup-winning England football team in 1966, remarked: "We stopped the car for egg and chips in a transport cafe.
 We'd eaten nothing but the best food for weeks and I was dying for some ordinary grub."
 The image of British people insisting on ordering egg and chips while on holiday abroad has also been used as a stereotype.